cgabriel5/prettier-cli-watcher/README.md

 <br>

-[cosmiconfig](https://github.com/davidtheclark/cosmiconfig) is used to locate the project's prettier configuration file if one is not explicitly provided.
+[cosmiconfig](https://github.com/davidtheclark/cosmiconfig) is used to locate the repo's prettier configuration file if one is not explicitly provided.
 Going from top to bottom, the following places are searched until a prettier configuration file is found.
 If one is not found the default prettier settings will be used.

 ```
 [